 One thing that makes Lynnfield a great town is the level of commitment that many residents show to civic life and nonprofit work.
 As part of the new weekly "Patch Picks" feature section, here is a look at some of the nonprofit groups helping to improve the lives of people in town and elsewhere.

 Townscape: Many area residents know Townscape for its efforts to beautify Lynnfield by planting trees in various parts of town.
 Along with beautification, these efforts also carry environmental benefits.
 For example, shade trees planted at Pillings Pond can potentially help reduce algae blooms by cooling the water temperature.
 The group's annual Geraniumfest event will be held May 14 this year.
 For information, visit the Townscape website.
-Also, check out a recent profile story about the group by Bruce Amaro.
+Also, check out a recent about the group by Bruce Amaro.

 On Sunday May 1, the 2011 Lymphomathon will take place around Lake Quannapowitt in Wakefield.
 The event, which was previously held at the Salem Willows, attracts everyone from runners to moms with baby strollers.
 To make a donation or to get involved with the cause, visit the 2011 Lymphomathon website.

 Friends of the Senior Center: This was one of the first nonprofit organizations ever profiled by Lynnfield Patch by Amanda Mello.
 This devoted corps of volunteers helps raise funds for everything from supplies to activities at the .
 The group's efforts are more appreciated than ever in light of a tough fiscal climate that has strained the resources of all town organizations and departments.